 The hot spring to the front and back swaps between male and female daily, so your experience will vary on the day.
 The front side hot springs are male only on odd days and female only on even days, for the back side hot springs even days are for male and odd days are for females.

-Silky Smooth Skin after a Bath: Additive-Free Hot Spring Water Direct from the Source, for Beautiful Skin
+Silky Smooth Skin after an Onsen Bath: Additive-Free Hot Spring Water Direct from the Source, for Beautiful Skin

 The fresh hot spring water is beneficial to the skin.
 After I got out of the bath, my skin was very smooth!
 It felt like a baby’s skin.
 You are sure to come back for more, once you experience it.